gohugoio/hugo/content/about/what-is-hugo.md

 ---
 title: What is Hugo
 linktitle: What is Hugo
-description: Hugo is a fast and modern static site generator written in Go and designed to make website creation fun again.
+description: Hugo is a fast and modern static site generator written in Go, and designed to make website creation fun again.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01